-The turgid script doesn’t help any, and the rest of the cast flounder under a ton of racial intolerance, hinted incest, adultery and general bad vibes.
+The turgid script doesn’t help any, and the rest of the cast flounder under a ton of racial intolerance, hinted incest, open adultery and general bad vibes.
 Hapless indeed are Yvette Mimieux, George Chakiris, France Nuyen and James Darren.
-Plenty of bad lines to go round.
+Plenty of good looks and bad lines to go round.